saramedernach/C/calculator/README.md

   evaluating the entire expression.
 - Print `No expression.` if the stack is empty after evaluating the entire expression (this can only happen if there are no tokens at all).
-- Print `Unknown token.` if you encounter a token that's not a number or one of the operators described above.

 If no error occurred, print the result prefixed by `= ` and move on  to the next line of input.
 You don't need to format  the number;  the default  C++ `double`